 University of North Texas (UNT) was founded in 1890 and is located just North of Dallas in Denton, TX.
 It is home to nearly 38,000 students enrolled in 103 bachelor's, 86 master's and 38 doctoral degree programs.
 The College of Visual Arts & Design offers several programs for aspiring fashion designers including a Fashion Design Pre-Major, a BFA in Fashion Design, an MFA in Design with a Concentration in Fashion Design, a Studio Art Pre-Major, and BFA degrees in Studio Art with a Concentration in Fibers or Metalsmithing and Jewelry.

 Program highlights include an internship program that provides the opportunity to work at fashion houses in Dallas and Fort Worth as well as apparel companies in New York, Chicago, Los Angeles, and London.
 Many students can make early impressions on future employers by competing at national and international events, such as: Fashion Group International of Dallas' Career Day, The Hispanic Association of Colleges and Universities and Gap Inc.'s Design Your Future competition.
 UNT also offers an annual ArtWear fashion show that allows students to showcase your best creations as part of a juried exhibition.
 The show offers cash awards and serves as the senior exit review.

-9. University of Cincinnati, Cincinnati, Ohio (top 10% of schools considered)
+University of Cincinnati (top 9% of schools being considered)